hypertidy/PROJ/cran-comments.md

 # PROJ 0.1.5

+* System requirements and logic for functionality are explained better than the last release.
-Patch release to fix errors on CRAN.
+* Patch release to fix errors on CRAN.

 I had not included sufficient capability checks, and I've used a more generic initialization string in the CRAN-failing test.

 I hope this will fix it.

 These had error: